dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-nd something noses and and
+something noses and
-when you said exotic it would be beyond who owes who what when it's more like who owes who what when but but but with like a lot of different exceptions
+when you said exotic it would be beyond who owes who what when it's more like who owes who what when but with like a lot of different exceptions